Appreciating bounty, beauty, family and friends.

 When the skies of November turn gloomy.” — Gordon Lightfoot

 Some say the Great Lakes are haunted.
 They have caused the demise of many a sailor, and within their waters lurks the despair of lives cut short.
-This is one such story.
+This is the story of twenty-nine men who lost their lives in the wreck of the S.S.
+Edmund Fitzgerald on November 10, 1975.

 Karl Peckol, b.
 1955, Watchman